 and a Dog Cafe where the dogs came first (with an enormous choice of lovely-looking but stinky cakes and other treats) while people could have coffee or nothing.

 We left the city reluctantly, the dog most of all, but an entertaining evening awaited us.
 No sooner had we parked up in the middle of nowhere, northern Slovakia, than Kate remembered that it was Krampus.
 Rather than admit my ignorance on that one I did the traditional husband thing of making an interested sounding noise while failing to engage further.
 This was merely a cover for some intense googling, which gave me the background I needed.
-“I thought Krampus was principally an Alpine tradition”, I observed intelligently, “mainly observed in Switzerland, Southern Germany and Austria.”
+“I thought Krampus was principally an Alpine tradition”, I remarked intelligently, “mainly observed in Switzerland, Southern Germany and Austria.”
 But Kate neatly skipped over my geographic trap and pointed out that Austria was only about 20 km away.
 There was nothing for it – we prepped the wagon for moving on and set off into the gathering night in search of Krampus*

 Two towns and one international border later, we hadn’t found any sign of the legendary celebrations.
 This bit of Austria seemed as devoid of Alpine characteristics as the bit of Slovakia we’d just left, perhaps not surprisingly since both were as flat as pancakes.
 Since by now it was approaching late o’clock at night we hauled on the handbrake and got our heads down.
 Next day, to assuage Kate’s disappointment I sought help from the Atlas Obscura and sure enough it came up with the off-beat goods – 12km away lay the self-described ‘verrückte’ (German for mildly crazy) town of Herrnbaumgarten, and in its centre was the Nonseum – apparently the world’s largest collection of intentionally useless inventions.
 I couldn’t wait.